kpilearner/lmr/README.md

 ### Official ComfyUI-workflow
 We have released our **official ComfyUI workflow** in this repository for correct usage of our model! **We have embedded the prompt "A diptych with two side-by-side images of the same scene ... but" into our nodes** and you just need to input the edit instructions such as "make the girl wear pink sunglasses".
 We also add a high resolution refinement module for better image quality!
 The total VRAM consumption is about 14GB.
 Use this [workflow](https://github.com/River-Zhang/ICEdit/tree/main/workflow_example) and the [ICEdit-normal-lora](https://huggingface.co/RiverZ/normal-lora/tree/main) to fulfill your creative ideas!

+Here is an [issue](https://github.com/River-Zhang/ICEdit/issues/22#issuecomment-2864958908) on how to install our workflow to ComfyUI.
 For smaller VRAM usage please try the following fantastic workflows!

  <img src="docs/images/official_workflow.png" width="80%" style="display: block; margin: auto;">